OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 </div>

 *Trainer note: this exercise is designed for advanced level trainers.
 Set up the tech in advance of the workshop.
 You will need a test computer for this activity.
-Show either FileVault for Mac or BitLocker/Disk Encryption for Windows PC depending on which computers the participants are most likely to be using.*
+Show either FileVault for Mac, BitLocker/Disk Encryption for Windows, or VeraCrypt for all operating systems, depending on which computers the participants are most likely to be using.*

 *Best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter.*

 ❶ **Step one**

 * Ask the journalists why they think it is important to encrypt their drive.
 Find out whether anyone in the room has experience of encrypting their devices and/or what people know about the process of encryption.
 * Explain that there are different ways to encrypt a drive based on whether the user is using Windows (BitLocker works on Pro Editions of Windows, Windows Disk Encryption works on Home editions) or macOS (FileVault is the ideal solution, then).
+VeraCrypt is also great and works on all operating systems.

 ❷ **Step two**